-Amazon's video streaming service has been rapidly expanding since it was rebranded from Lovefilm in 2014.
+Amazon's video streaming service has become almost a different beast since it was rebranded from Lovefilm in 2014.
 Amazon Prime Video is now the main global rival to Netflix and like its peer, it offers TV shows and movies to watch instantly on an internet connected device.

-Amazon also invests fortunes in original TV content, including the multiple award-winning Transparent and the forthcoming new show from ex-Top Gear presenters Jeremy Clarkson, Richard Hammond and James May: The Grand Tour.
+Amazon also invests fortunes in original TV content, including the multiple award-winning Transparent and the show from ex-Top Gear presenters Jeremy Clarkson, Richard Hammond and James May: The Grand Tour, which is now in its second series.
 All of the Amazon Originals are exclusive to the platform, so you need a subscription to access them.

 So should you want to watch those or any of the thousands of other programmes or films, this is all that you need to know - including how to get it on your TV.